callmepartario/f-100d-manual/src/RHAW/RHAW.md

 #### Band Indications (India,Golf,Echo)

 The threat indications are split into three bands India, Golf and Echo.
-For each band there are two buttons/lights and on each button there are up to two lights.
+For each band there are two buttons and on each button there are up to two lights.

 The upper buttons/lights correspond to known surface to air missile system radars, the bottom buttons/lights correspond to other threats in the same band.